 New Data is proving that vaccines aren't as harmless as they once were believed to be including booster vaccines.
 There are reports of vaccines causing inflammation of the brain, allergies, skin problems, diseases, convulsions and other problems including death that are concerning.
 With a mild allergic reaction on one end of the spectrum to death on the other end, it's easy to see why opinions are so differentiated regarding, "What vaccine to give, When and How often?"

 The American Animal Hospital Association's Canine Vaccine Guideline (AAHA) Lists: Only (6) six-vaccines that are Necessary and they are: "Distemper, Hepatitis, Parvovirus, Parainfluenza, Adenovirus-2 and Rabies".
-Stating these are CORE (needed) vaccines and that the initial Rabies vaccination to be administered after 16-24 weeks of age followed by a second dose within (1) one-year from initial dose.
-Also stating that boosters and any other vaccines not listed are considered; NON-CORE vaccines (meaning not needed). *Information from the revised 2017 guideline* If your vet insists on booster vaccines, request a antibody titer test, it checks for antibodies.
+Stating these are CORE (needed) vaccines and that the initial Rabies vaccination is to be administered after 16-24 weeks of age followed by a second dose within (1) one-year from initial dose.
+Also stating, that boosters and any other vaccines not listed are considered; NON-CORE vaccines (meaning not needed). *Information from the revised 2017 guideline* If your vet insists on booster vaccines, request a antibody titer test, it checks for antibodies.

 We thank you for visiting our website!
 Feel free to visit our Lady's and Gent's pages to view our beautiful dams and sires, as well as our Nursery page to view current available pups and any upcoming litters.